samilewis/2048march/README.md

 # 2048

+Note: This is a clone of 2048, created by [gabrielcirulli](https://github.com/gabrielecirulli/).
+The content below is a copy and paste of the README.md from Gabriel's version of 2048

+- Albert

 A small clone of [1024](https://play.google.com/store/apps/details?id=com.veewo.a1024), based on [Saming's 2048](http://saming.fr/p/2048/) (also a clone).

 Made just for fun.
 [Play it here!](http://gabrielecirulli.github.io/2048/)